phanxuanquang/AskDB/README.md

 ![image](https://i.imgur.com/Ov1iIBE.png)

-AskDB can analyzes your output data and give some quick insight to help you with the decision making.
+AskDB can analyze your output data and give some quick insight to help you with the decision making.
    - Get the instant insight from your data with only one click
    - Perfect for managers, analysts, and anyone who needs quick data insights